-Similar to a daily stand-up, your Check-in is a 5-minute async update that makes it easy to share what you’re focused on and what you’ve accomplished with your team, your manager, and other important stakeholders.
+Similar to a daily stand-up, a Check-in is a 5-minute async update that makes it easy to share what you’re focused on and what you’ve accomplished with your team, your manager, and other important stakeholders.

 Each Check-in consists of four sections, designed to help you cut down on live meetings, showcase your impact, and build your team’s culture.

 Tip: Blocked or need feedback?
 You can add a flag to items in your Check-in to make it easy for your manager or team to see what’s blocked and where you need help moving things forward.
 You can also use flags to say “Thanks!” to someone for helping you out.

 One of the best things about Range is that it brings all of your work from all of your apps together in one place, making it easy to plan your day (without having to open 15 tabs).